SquareShirt/Jaseci-Labs-Code/assignment_2/Code_base_Genius_Jac_App/README.md

 <!-- 6.
 Open a new terminal while the backend is running -->
 cd frontend
+or
+cd ../frontend
+If the terminal opens showing the backend folder.

 <!-- 7.
 Activate your virtual environment inside your frontend folder then run your app -->
 source ../.venv/bin/activate
 streamlit run app.py